Master Your Sales: Top Ecommerce Analytics Tools

 Data Collection

-Ecommerce analytics tools automatically gather vast amounts of data from your online store, including sales, traffic, customer interactions, and product performance.
-This foundational step ensures you have a comprehensive dataset to work with.
+Analytics tools automatically gather vast amounts of data from your online store, including website visits, product views, purchases, and customer demographics.
+This foundational step ensures a comprehensive understanding of your operations.

 2